Holding company

 A holding company is a company whose primary business is holding a controlling interest in the securities of other companies.
 A holding company usually does not produce goods or services itself.
-Its purpose is to own shares of other companies to form a corporate group.
+Its purpose is to own stock of other companies to create a corporate group.

-In some jurisdictions around the world, holding companies are called parent companies, which, besides holding stock in other companies, can conduct trade and other business activities themselves.
+Holding companies also conduct trade and other business activities themselves.
 Holding companies reduce risk for the shareholders, and can permit the ownership and control of a number of different companies.
-The New York Times uses the term parent holding company.
+They can be subsidiaries in a tiered structure.

-Holding companies are also created to hold assets such as intellectual property or trade secrets, that are protected from the operating company.
+Holding companies are also created to hold assets such as intellectual property or trade secrets that are protected from the operating company.
 That creates a smaller risk when it comes to litigation.

 In the United States, 80% of stock, in voting and value, must be owned before tax consolidation benefits such as tax-free dividends can be claimed.
 That is, if Company A owns 80% or more of the stock of Company B, Company A will not pay taxes on dividends paid by Company B to its stockholders, as the payment of dividends from B to A is essentially transferring cash within a single enterprise.
 Any other shareholders of Company B will pay the usual taxes on dividends, as they are legitimate and ordinary dividends to these shareholders.

+In some jurisdictions around the world, holding companies are called parent companies.
+The New York Times uses the term parent holding company.
 Sometimes, a company intended to be a pure holding company identifies itself as such by adding "Holding" or "Holdings" to its name.